 But it’s not all work!
 The MCR also organises regular parties, cultural events and guest dinners and encourages all MCR members to get involved.
 You will have the opportunity to immerse yourself in college life, whether you want to organise trips, or just go along for the ride, the MCR committee will support you in all of your endeavours.
 MCR members are also actively involved in everything from College sport and drama to regular salsa dancing lessons and poetry readings.
 If you would like to learn more, please visit the MCR website.

-Gareth Molyneux is a first year DPhil Student in Synthetic Biology, and has been elected for a one year term of office.
+Paula Kaanders, a first year MSc Student in Neuroscience, has been elected for a one year term of office.

 All students are assigned a College Adviser, who is usually a Fellow of the College.

 • provide pastoral support, for example on health, personal or coping issues, and/or direct you to appropriate persons for assistance

 • monitor your progress, by discussing your University supervision reports and by being available for consultation, either in person or by email